Family: Man fatally shot by police wasn’t extremist

 A hashtag campaign spreading Lemp’s name on social media has been a mixed blessing for his grieving family.
 While grateful for the support, Lemp’s parents told The Associated Press that it has made them uneasy to see his death galvanize a loose network of gun-toting supporters of the “boogaloo,” the nascent movement’s slang for a second civil war.

-During two interviews in recent days that marked their first public comments about the March 12 shooting, Mercedes and Matt Lemp said their son wasn’t a threat to the tactical unit officers who stormed their Potomac house around 4:30 a.m.
+During two interviews in recent days about the March 12 shooting, Mercedes and Matt Lemp said their son wasn’t a threat to the tactical unit officers who stormed their Potomac house around 4:30 a.m.
 And they don’t believe he was part of any extremist movement.

 “It’s a bit strange,” Matt Lemp said.
 “And while it’s nice to know that people are thinking of him positively, he didn’t — and we don’t — agree with a lot of what they’re saying,”